mozilla/openbadges-backpack/acceptance-test/README.md

 Acceptance testing is currently in an experimental state, so your mileage may vary.

-The following instructions assume that you are developing using Vagrant.

-1. Enter the `acceptance-test` directory of your checkout and run:

-        cp local-config.js.sample local-config.js

-2. Edit the `local-config.js` file as necessary.

-3. Get the [Selenium Server][] JAR file.
+1. Get the [Selenium Server][] JAR file.

-4. Run Selenium Server *on your host machine*, not the Vagrant VM.
+2. Run Selenium Server.
 This is probably done with a command like:

         java -jar selenium-server.jar

-5. From an SSH session to your VM, enter the root directory of your checkout and run the following:
+3. Enter the root directory of your checkout and run the following:

         node acceptance-test/run-tests.js

-The basic idea is that your VM is sending "orders" to the Selenium server on your host machine.
-The Selenium server runs on your host machine because it's the one that can easily start browsers&mdash;running the Selenium server on the VM would mean you'd have to install X and at least one browser.
+If you need to customize things, `run-tests.js` supports the following environment variables:

+`SELENIUM_HOST`: The hostname of the selenium server.
+Defaults to `127.0.0.1`.

+`SELENIUM_PORT`: The port number of the selenium server.
+Defaults to `4444`.

+`SELENIUM_APP_URL`: The URL that the selenium server should point browsers at when testing the app.
+Defaults to `http://127.0.0.1:8888/`.

+`SELENIUM_APP_PORT`: The port that the app should listen on.
+Defaults to `8888`.

+`SELENIUM_BROWSER`: The browser that the selenium server should use.
+Defaults to `firefox`.

   [Selenium Server]: http://seleniumhq.org/download/